unfoldingWord/unfoldingWord.github.io-old/pages/about/quality.md

         be served by the translation, then the reviewers should include representatives of the different dialects.

-    -   The community reviewers should include a spectrum of age groups, both men and women, and include both believers and non-believers.
-The majority of these reviewers should be unfamiliar with the Bible.
-They should not know what the text is supposed to say before they hear it.
+    -   The community reviewers should include a spectrum of age groups and both men and women.
+It is helpful if the reviewers include both believers and non-believers, or at least believers who are relatively unfamiliar with the Bible so that they do not know what the text is supposed to say before they hear it.

 -   The translation has been checked by a group of church leaders from the language community to make sure that it is accurate.